pvcraven/networking-class/source/labs/transport_layer/transport_layer.rst

 Data Transmission Rates and Packet Sizes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Examine the code at :ref:`tcp_tutorial`.
+* Examine last few code examples at :ref:`tcp_tutorial`.
-* Figure out a way to measure data transmission rates.
+* Note how the examples find data transmission rates.
 For example, if your message was 2 bytes long, and you were able to send/receive 5,000 of these in 7 seconds, you have a data transmission rate of: